Home » English » Pronouns, Types, Rules & Examples

 14. While expressing a positive idea or praise, the sequence of the personal pronouns should be as follows.

-You, He and I will get an award for the good work we have done.
+You, He, and I will get an award for the good work we have done.

 [Second person (2), third person (3), and first person (1)]

-You, he and I have finished the work.
+You, he, and I have finished the work.

-Ram, I and you have finished our studies.
+Ram, you have finished your studies.
 (Incorrect)

-You, Ram and I have finished our studies.
+You, Ram, and I have finished our studies.
 (Correct)

-15. After ‘But’, ‘Except’, ‘Between’ and ‘Let’ the pronoun is used in the objective case.
+15. After ‘But’, ‘Except’, ‘Between’, and ‘Let’ the pronoun is used in the objective case.

 Ex.-Everyone laughed but I. (Incorrect)